-Lucy Randle VP Clinical Support and Training; North America Read more
+Lucy Randle VP of Clinical Engagement, North America Read more

 Lucy joined OrganOx in April 2016 and transferred to the United States in 2018.
 Lucy leads the North American Clinical Specialist team.

 Prior to joining OrganOx, Lucy worked for the University of Cambridge Department of Surgery as a Research Associate involved in a number of transplant related non-clinical and clinical trials, focusing on in situ Normothermic Regional Perfusion, ex situ normothermic liver and kidney perfusion, and the assessment of liver steatosis.
 Lucy was awarded the Calne-Williams Medal for research in the field of liver transplantation.